zparnold/terraform-cost-estimator/README.md

 _Note: currently "monthly" and "yearly" prices are only calculated as a multiple of hours.
 1 Month = 730 Hours and 1 Year = 8760 Hours._

 ## Security
-The code is all here and executes in an AWS lambda function, you can read for yourself and see that we're not storing anything you send. :smile:
+The code is all here and executes in a serverless function, you can read for yourself and see that we're not storing/logging anything you send. :smile:

 ## Supported Resources